OntoTKGE: Ontology-Enhanced Temporal Knowledge Graph Extrapolation: Introduction

 To address these issues, we propose a novel enhancement framework \textbf{OntoTKGE} that integrates the \underline{\textbf{Onto}}\-log\-i\-cal and temporal knowledge to improve the performance of existing \underline{\textbf{TKG}} \underline{\textbf{E}}x\-trap\-o\-la\-tion models via an encoder-decoder architecture.
 First, OntoTKGE automatically constructs an ontology-view KG for any TKG through a hybrid method combining the LLM with entity linking and retrieval techniques.
-Next, OntoTKGE generates entity embeddings within TKGs via a global ontology-aware evolutionary encoder, which incorporates the ontological knowledge to initialize entity embeddings via hierarchical entailment learning and uses the existing TKG extrapolation model's encoder to evolve these embeddings across a sequence of KG snapshots.
-To alleviate the loss of ontological knowledge across multiple KG snapshots during the above process, OntoTKGE generates supplementary embeddings specifically for query entities via a local ontology-aware relevance encoder based on a simple graph convolutional network.
-Subsequently, to effectively fuse entity embeddings from different encoders to enhance overall representation, OntoTKGE uses a contrastive-enhanced gated fusion module to learn a unified embedding space by minimizing the distance between embeddings of the same entity from different encoders, while maximizing the distance between those of different entities.
+Next, OntoTKGE generates entity embeddings within TKGs via a global ontology-aware evolutionary encoder, which incorporates the ontological knowledge to initialize entity embeddings via hierarchical entailment learning and uses the TKG extrapolation model's encoder to evolve these embeddings across a sequence of KG snapshots.
+To alleviate the loss of ontological knowledge across KG snapshots during the above process, OntoTKGE generates supplementary embeddings specifically for query entities via a local ontology-aware relevance encoder based on a simple graph convolutional network.
+Subsequently, OntoTKGE uses a contrastive-enhanced gated fusion unit.
+It adaptively fuses embeddings from different encoders via a gated fusion unit, and regularizes them by minimizing the distance between embeddings of the same entity from different encoders while maximizing the distance between those of different entities, drawing inspiration from contrastive learning.
 Finally, the existing TKG extrapolation model's decoder can be applied to the fused embeddings for the final prediction.

-Our main contributions are summarized as follows: \begin{itemize} \item To the best of our knowledge, this is the first work to explore the use of the ontological knowledge for enhancing TKG extrapolation. \item We propose a novel ontology-based framework OntoTKGE to enhance existing TKG extrapolation models.
-OntoTKGE is flexible enough to adapt to many TKG extrapolation models. \item Extensive experiments on $4$ real-world data sets demonstrate that OntoTKGE not only effectively improves the performance of many SOTA TKG extrapolation models but also outperforms all baselines. \end{itemize}
+Our main contributions are summarized as follows: (1) To the best of our knowledge, this is the first work to explore the use of the ontological knowledge for enhancing TKG extrapolation.
+(2) We propose a ontology-based framework OntoTKGE to enhance existing TKG extrapolation models.
+OntoTKGE is flexible enough to adapt to many TKG extrapolation models.
+(3) We construct Wiki35k, a new temporal data set for evaluating TKG extrapolation.
+(4) Extensive experiments on five real-world data sets demonstrate that OntoTKGE not only effectively improves the performance of many SOTA TKG extrapolation models but also outperforms all baselines.